 Most countries of the world commonly refer to their head of states as presidents.
 And it’s also common to call their official residential houses, presidential palaces.
-However, not all countries call the official residence of their head of state a “palace”, some other names used are “Government House”, “presidential villa”, “State House”, “Executive Mansion”, etc. It is always expected that these buildings of great significance and importance are magnificent enough to rank with the best in the country and around the world.
-A lot of Africa’s presidential palaces are sites worth beholding and are here are the top 10 most beautiful.
+However, not all countries call the official residence of their head of state a “palace”, some other names used are “Government House”, “Presidential Villa”, “State House”, “Executive Mansion”, etc. It is always expected that these buildings of great significance and importance are magnificent enough to rank with the best in the country and around the world.
+A lot of presidential palaces are sites worth beholding and here are the top 10 most beautiful Presidential Palaces In Africa.

 10. State House (Kampala, Uganda)

 State House is the official residence of the President of Uganda.
 Situated at Entebbe, 40km south of Kampala, capital of Uganda, it is adjacent to a ceremonial “H” shaped building which hosted the Queen of England on her visit to Uganda for the Commonwealth Heads of Government Meeting.
-The State House is undergoing some renovation with a project cost at approximately $1.6 million.
+The State House had some renovations with a project cost at approximately $1.6 million.

 9. The Flagstaff House (Accra, Ghana)